IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 ## v8 Upgrade the module to a package

 Sometimes a python module can be found elsewhere on the system, like in a "modules" folder.
 Let's see how to import them if they're not in the same folder as your notebook.
-Move your `data_processing.py` into a new subfolder called `modules` and create an empty `__init__.py` file within too.
+Move your `data_processing.py` into a new subfolder called `modules` and create an empty `__init__.py` file in the `modules` subfolder.

 ```python
 import modules.data_processing as dapro